If you use flexible track but don’t have Tracksetta templates this tip will save lots of frustration.

 If you haven’t come across them before they’re flexible curves.
 You’d bend them into shape and the steel core and rubber outer wrap holds the shape which you can then draw around.
 Great fun and useful drawing aids.

 And they’re just as useful for OO or equivalent and larger model railways (this won’t work on N gauge smaller as the flexible curve is too large to fit between the rails for these smaller gauges).

 Take a standard radius 3 or 4 curve piece of Hornby track, bend the flexible curve so it matches the curve of the outside rail and you now have a template to which you can adjust flexible track.

 Bend a piece of the track so it aligned to the flexible curve, secure it in place and slide the rubber up the track bending as you go.

 I’ve already used this to make the curve on a long run of track and spotted a section of the bend that was fractionally out of place and would otherwise have been too tight.

 As it stands, its a quick, simple alternative to buying Tracksetta templates but there are a couple of easy improvements that can be made.

 Firstly, the version I bought isn’t square but has a lip at the base.
-This undoutedly aids drawing but gets in the when lining up to rails so this can be cut off.
+This undoubtedly aids drawing but gets in the when lining up to rails so this can be cut off.

-Secondly, marking distances in your chosen measurement system, inches, centimeters etc along the top will allow lengths of flexible track to he positioned and curved.
+Secondly, marking distances in your chosen measurement system, inches, centimetres etc along the top will allow lengths of flexible track to he positioned and curved.

 Lastly, cutting the ends so they have a bevel will make it easier to push along track with the ends catching on the chairs where the sleepers and rails meet.